-Everyone can’t get enough of Korean fried chicken wings so there’s no better news than hearing about a Korean fried chicken wing buffet complete with a wicked pairing of unlimited beers and soju, all available at Chicken Up.
+Those of you who can’t get enough of Korean fried chicken wings, here’s some great news.
+Chicken Up has a Korean fried chicken wing buffet which comes complete with a wicked pairing of unlimited beers and soju.

-You can now feast to your heart’s content and potentially get really buzzed but do note that there is an additional charge of $20 on Fridays and that this buffet is only available at the Tanjong Pagar, Parkway Parade and Buangkok branches.
+You can now feast to your heart’s content and potentially get really buzzed.
+Do note that there is an additional charge of S$20 on Fridays and that this buffet is only available at the Tanjong Pagar, Parkway Parade and Buangkok branches.

 Expected Damage: S$15++ (women), S$20++ (men), with additional S$20 on Fridays

-Diners can get to indulge in signature dishes including the quintessential Hokkien Prawn Mee Soup, Char Kway Teow, Penang Laksa Nasi Ulam, Keraba Tang Hoon, Curry Noodles, Popiah, Kueh Pie Tee and more.
+Diners can indulge in signature dishes including the quintessential Hokkien Prawn Mee Soup, Char Kway Teow, Penang Laksa Nasi Ulam, Keraba Tang Hoon, Curry Noodles, Popiah, Kueh Pie Tee and more.